zootboy/weave-minimal/README.md

 2. If no errors come up, click continue and wait a minute.
 If you sync tabs, quit, re-open and manually sync otherwise you'll get an empty tab list.

-3. **Connect other clients** is as easy as with the mozilla servers (the client actually uses mozilla's servers for this): click *I already have an account* and write the three codes into an already linked browser using *Pair Device*.
+3. **Connect other clients** is as easy as with the Pale Moon servers (the client actually uses Pale Moon's J-PAKE server for this): click *I already have an account* and write the three codes into an already linked browser using *Pair Device*.
    Optionally you can use the manual prodecure but the you have to enter your sync key by hand.

-4. If you have connected your clients, you can close the registration by running `weave-minimal` without the `--enable-registration` flag.
+4. Once you have registered your clients, you can close the registration by running `weave-minimal` without the `--enable-registration` flag.

 **Q:** Is this implementation standard compliant?
 **A:** Yes, it passes the official functional test suite (with [minor
-       modifications][9]).
+       modifications][11]).

 **Q:** Is it compatible with the latest version of Firefox?
 **A:** Not guaranteed.
 There is a new API draft, but not used in